kluctl/kluctl/docs/kluctl/deployments/hooks.md

 ## Hook Annotations

-More control over hook behavior can be configured using additional annotations as describe in [annotations/hooks](./annotations/hooks.md)
+More control over hook behavior can be configured using additional annotations as described in [annotations/hooks](./annotations/hooks.md)